philsresearch/philsresearch.github.io/_posts/2019-01-31-label-driven-subdivision.md

-Schemes that address this shortcoming are called "adaptive," referring to the idea of subdivision depths being non-uniformly adapted to local surface properties, for example, high levels of subdivision on regions of high curvature and low levels in flat regions.
+Schemes that address this shortcoming are called "adaptive," referring to the idea of subdivision depths being non-uniformly adapted to local surface properties; for example, high levels of subdivision on regions of high curvature and low levels in flat regions.
 Adaptivity of a subdivision scheme introduces at least two additional requirements to be useful.
 These are the crack-free requirement and the consistency of the limit surface with the uniform scheme requirement.
 These become obvious when you analyze naive adaptive subdivision schemes.
-For example the surface in Figure 5 would have cracks if only the center blue face were subdivided because the new edge-vertices are repositioned away from the edges of the adjacent
+For example, the surface in Figure 5 would have cracks if only the center blue face were subdivided because the new edge-vertices are repositioned away from the edges of the adjacent